 ' Thank you very much Faye.
 The appraisal review is particularly thorough and we really appreciate the time you have put into it.
 We value your guidance, support and your ability to listen and to ask pertinent questions.'

-Linda Phillips, Chair of Governors at Bledington Primary School.
+Linda Phillips, Governor at Bledington Primary School.

 ‘Your input has been of great value and use and it is really fantastic that we have such an excellent working relationship which we feel has greatly helped our school to achieve our latest Ofsted rating of ‘GOOD’.
 Your commitment to informing us of all the latest information we may need, and regular meetings with the Head and our senior leaders, has meant that you have become familiar with our school ethos, values and the dreaded data!
 The training courses that you have provided to our staff and the locality, have had a positive impact on upskilling our NQTs and other staff members and providing governors the opportunity to have locally based training, on matters that are of importance to our school.
 We certainly look forward to continuing to work with you in the future so that we can continue to strive to achieve the best possible learning opportunities for our pupils.’